 Bhattacharyya S, Dudeja PK, Tobacman JK.
 Carrageenan-induced NFkappaB activation depends on distinct pathways mediated by reactive oxygen species and Hsp27 or by Bcl10.
 Biochim Biophys Acta.
 2008 Jul-Aug;1780(7-8):973-82.

 Bhattacharyya S, O-Sullivan I, Katyal S, Unterman T, Tobacman JK.
 Exposure to the common food additive carrageenan leads to glucose intolerance, insulin resistance and inhibition of insulin signalling in HepG2 cells and C57BL/6J mice.
 Diabetologia.
 2012 Jan;55(1):194-203.

 Cohen S, Ito N. A critical review of the toxicological effects of carrageenan and processed eucheuma seaweed on the gastrointestinal tract.
-Crit Rev in Toxicol.
+Critical Reviews in Toxicology.
 2002;32(5) 413-444.

 Pogozhykh, Denys et al. “Experimental Evaluation of Food-Grade Semi-Refined Carrageenan Toxicity.”
 International Journal of Molecular Sciences.
 2021 Oct 16;22(20): 11178.

 Tobacman JK.
 Review of harmful gastrointestinal effects of carrageenan in animal experiments.
 Environmental Health Perspectives.
 2001 Oct;109(10):983-94.